Rivsoft/tesla-order-status/README.md

 - **Live order view**: Keep tabs on VIN assignment, delivery tasks, financing, registration, and raw payload details.
 - **Snapshot history**: Capture browser-only versions of each update and see what changed at a glance.
 - **On-demand refresh**: Pull new data from Tesla's Owner API whenever you like.
+- **Desktop alerts**: Opt in to native OS notifications when the periodic poll detects a new snapshot.
 - **Dark-mode friendly**: Carefully tuned colors for quick scanning day or night.

 ---